 Fly: Luxor has an international airport.
 Prices vary, cost from Cairo is around $90 USD.

 Train: There are many trains that go from Cairo to Luxor/Aswan.
 Trains get full, especially on weekends.
-We recommend booking a ticket a few days prior at the station.
+We recommend booking a ticket a few days earlier at the station.
 The tellers may give you a hard time about taking the local train.
 Just keep asking different tellers until one of them sells you the ticket.
-There are overnight trains that depart around 10 PM and arrive to Luxor at 7 AM.
+There are overnight trains that leave around 10 PM and arrive to Luxor at 7 AM.
 Tickets cost between 70 and 130 E£.
 Trains between Luxor and Aswan leave several times a day and cost between 20 and 60 E£.

 Tourist Train: There is an expensive overnight tourist train to the Nile Valley.
 The cost is $120 per person.
 We personally didn’t take this train.